KazaiMazai/SwiftletModel/README.md

 ### Handling incomplete data for to-many Relations

-We often have to deal with portional data.
+We often have to deal with portions of data.
 If we have a collection of anything on the backend it will almost certainly be paginated.

 SwiftletModel provides a convenient way to deal with incomplete collections for to-many relations.

 When setting to-many relation it's possible to mark the collection as a appending slice.
-In that case, all the related entities will be appended to the existing.
+In that case, all the related entities will be appended to the existing ones.

 ```swift